Even near the weary turn of the last jaded century,

-When disturbed they slid brightly away to hide –
+When disturbed, he said, they slid away to hide –

-Dark tumuli reeking of earth and damp metal,
+Seeking dark tumuli reeking of earth and damp,

-Coiled deep in the mud and mold, a dying claw curls
+Still coiled deep in that muck, a dying claw curls

-Around a small naked thing that snuffles and squirms,
+Around a naked thing that snuffles and squirms,

-Someone expecting anything must dig fast through the grit
+Someone expecting anything must dig fast through that grit,

 Be brave enough to tell what they never saw.